ScienceZoneUK/science-zone-uk/python_pit/wk06/README.md

-# Assign grades using a loop,
+# Get grade function returns a grade then assign grades using a loop, put the student grades into a dictionary
 for ???, ??? in ???.items():
     student_grades[???] = get_grade(???)

-# Output
+# Output the dictionary
 print(student_grades)
 ```